OFFISHIAL

 Fish are intelligent, emotional animals that are recognised as sentient under the Animal Welfare (Sentience) Act 2022 - which means they can feel pain and suffer.
 Every last individual fish deserves the proper application of the law to protect them.

 Join us in our mission to secure the welfare of farmed fish.
-Contact the Scottish Government to implement official guidance that ensures the legal protections that exist for fish are understood and applied in practice.
+Contact the Scottish Government urging it to implement official guidance that puts fish welfare first and ensures the legal protections that exist for fish are understood and applied in practice.